Luke Collins' Website

 Walks and CDCs

-Recently I've been doing quite a bit of research related to walks and an operation called the canonical double cover (CDC) of a graph.
-Read more about this research here.
+As an undergraduate, I did some research related to walks and an operation called the canonical double cover (CDC) of a graph.
+You can read more about this research here.

 I give some courses at the University of Malta.
 Some of the resources I've prepared for the courses can be found in this section.